SportsPodium/sirius-web-wallet/README.md

 First open the web wallet.
 If you already have a Sirius wallet you can import the wallet in one of 3 ways:

--  From mnemonic phrase: 12 work phrase
+-  From mnemonic phrase: restores an address from another wallet using 12 seed words
--  From a WIF: private address
+-  From a WIF: restores an address from a private key
--  From a key file (exported from another wallet)
+-  From a key file: restores an address from a Key File created by the Web wallet

 You will be prompted to enter the relevant information based on the method you choose.

-If you don't have a SIRX wallet yet you can create a new address in one of two ways:
+If you don't have a wallet for the SIRX token yet you can create a new address in one of two ways:

--  With a generated key file: creates address and downloads key file
+-  With a generated key file: creates a random address and downloads a Key File
--  With a generated mnemonic phrase: generate 12 word phrase and creates address
+-  With a generated mnemonic phrase: creates 12 random seed words and a random address

-You will be prompted to enter a password when creating a new wallet with the passphrase or key file depending on which method you chose.
+You will be prompted to enter a password when creating a new wallet with the pass phrase or key file depending on which method you chose.
 KEEP THIS INFORMATION SAFE!
-If you lose your password, key file, or passphrase you will LOSE YOUR ADDRESS and all the funds that is currently in it.
+If you lose your password, key file, or pass phrase you will LOSE YOUR ADDRESS and all the funds that is currently in it.
+The only way to relaunch/restore a wallet created with the “Generate new Wallet” option is to “Restore from Key File” by loading the Key File and entering the password.
 Make sure you save this information in a safe place.
-The password is specific to the key file or passphrase.
+The password is specific to the key file or pass phrase.
 This password is not stored on the blockchain.

 ## General use of the web wallet functions